danielscholl-osdu/indexer/docs/tutorial/IndexerService.md

 ##Shema Service adoption <a name="schema-service-adoption"></a>

-Indexer service is being migrated to use schemas from the Schema service instead of Storage Service.
+Indexer service is in adaptation process to use schemas from the Schema service instead of Storage Service.
-Aure implementation has been extended with an additional call to schema service if a schema is not found on Storage service.
+The Indexer Service retrieves a schema from the Schema Service if the schema is not found on the Storage Service.
+Change affects only Azure implementation so far.
-Later call to the Storage Service will be deprecated and then removed(after the end of the deprecation period).
+Later call to the Storage Service will be deprecated and then removed (after the end of the deprecation period).

 [Back to table of contents](#TOC)